RaphaelIT7/gmod-lua-threaded/README.md

 ### Bugs
 - [ ] File:Seek seems to have some issues?
+- [ ] Requiring this module befor InitPostEntity was called causes a bunch of weird bugs.
+See [LuaThreaded.ReadyThreads()](https://github.com/RaphaelIT7/gmod-lua-threaded?tab=readme-ov-file#luathreadedreadythreads) for the implemented workaround.

 I listed all Libraries below that are serverside.
 Regardless if they are implemented in lua or in c++.
 - - [ ] Global(functions)